The legendary Astoria Stratocaster

 Star Club neat Strat Star Club tatty Strat

-The marks on the tatty Strat don't match those on the Astoria backstage Strat, so was the it the one that was torched at the Astoria?
+Now, the marks on the tatty Strat don't match those on the Astoria backstage Strat, so was it the guitar that was torched at the Astoria?

 It makes perfect sense that Jimi would choose the Strat in the worst condition for the sacrifice!